lightningnetwork/lnd/docs/grpc/java.md

 ### Java proto options

-There are 2 options available that can be used in the *rpc.proto* file :
+There are 2 options available that can be used in the *lightning.proto* file :

 * option java_multiple_files = true;
 * option java_package = "network.lightning.rpc";